March 20, 2020

 Introduction

-This new virus has been temporarily termed as 2019-novel Coronavirus (2019-nCoV) by the World Health Organization (WHO) (J. F.- W. Chan et al., 2020; Zhu et al., 2020).
+This new virus has been termed as 2019-novel Coronavirus (2019-nCoV).
 While there are several hypotheses about the origin of 2019-nCoV, the source of this ongoing outbreak remains elusive.

 The transmission patterns of 2019-nCoV is similar to patterns of transmission documented in the previous outbreaks including by bodily or aerosol contact with persons infected with the virus.
-Cases of mild to severe illness, and death from the infection have been reported from Wuhan.
-This outbreak has spread rapidly distant nations including France, Australia and USA among others.
+This outbreak has spread rapidly to distant nations including France, Australia and USA among others.
 The number of cases within and outside China are increasing steeply.
 Our current understanding is limited to the virus genome sequences and modest epidemiological and clinical data.
 Comprehensive analysis of the available 2019- nCoV sequences may provide important clues that may help advance our current understanding to manage the ongoing outbreak. ****

-Although the 4 inserts represent discontiguous short stretches of amino acids in spike glycoprotein of 2019-nCoV, the fact that all three of them share amino acid identity or similarity with HIV-1 gp120 and HIV-1 Gag suggests that this is not a random fortuitous finding.
+Although the 4 inserts represent discontiguous short stretches of amino acids in spike glycoprotein of 2019-nCoV, the fact that all four share amino acid identity or similarity with HIV-1 gp120 and HIV-1 Gag suggests that this is not a random mutation.

 One may sporadically expect a fortuitous match for a stretch of 6-12 contiguous amino acid residues in an unrelated protein.
 However, it is unlikely that all 4 inserts in the 2019-nCoV spike glycoprotein fortuitously match with 2 key structural proteins of an unrelated virus (HIV-1).
 The amino acid residues of inserts 1, 2 and 3 of 2019-nCoV spike glycoprotein that mapped to HIV-1 were a part of the V4, V5 and V1 domains respectively in gp120 [Table 1].
 Since the 2019-nCoV inserts mapped to variable regions of HIV-1, they were not ubiquitous in HIV-1 gp120, but were limited to selected sequences of HIV-1 [ refer S.File1] primarily from Asia and Africa.